ayechanst/model-of-the-evm/simple-nft/nft-guide.md

 An account has an address, so that people can send things to the account.

+### The public key
+> You walk up to the train station and notice a big hook with a huge rusty key on it.
+This key is the **public key** and anyone can see it, it's out in the open.

+Accounts have a public key, which is where the account **address** is derived from.

 ### The private key 🚪
 > Although the train station is old and cozy, the door is made of polished metal with an enourmous chain wrapping it.
 On the chain is a gigantic lock swinging back and forth in the wind.
 Only someone with a **private key** can open this lock and do things inside the train station.
 Equipped with your **private key**, you unlock the door and enter into the train station.